scottkleinman/WE1S/processesDraft.md

 }
 ```
 Note that a process independent of a specific `Collection` must have an `authors` field.
 It also seems reasonable to me to require the date of authorship.

+If these seems a little complicated, most likely, the relatively simple descriptions found in examples 1, 4, and 6 will be used.